-Some things can get complicated, like if you do not live in England or Wales, but you wish to get married here, check out Gov.uk for more help and if you want to get married in Cumbria or the Lake District (who wouldn’t? it is stunning!) then check out Cumbria.gov.uk.
+Some things can get complicated like if you do not live in England or Wales, but you wish to marry here, check out Gov.uk for more help and if you want to get married in Cumbria or the Lake District (who wouldn't? it is stunning elopement destination!) then check out Cumbria.gov.uk for places to elope.

 Photo from Catherine & Rory’s 3805 Mile Elopement on Hadrians Wall

-For a civil ceremony elopement in England or Wales you will need:
+For a civil ceremony elopement in England or Wales, you will need the following:

 - Not already married or in a civil partnership.